LAST UPDATED – 10/20/22 – Top Things to See in the United States

-The United States is filled with a unique and beautiful array of landscapes.
+The United States is filled with a unique and beautiful array of landscapes, many of which I have showcased on my list of the top things to see in the United States.
 From beautiful mountains to serene deserts, to expansive forests, visitors will be amazed at the variety of landscapes they will see while visiting America.
 Of all these landscapes, one of the most breathtaking is undoubtedly the giant Redwood forests that can be found on the Pacific Coast of the continental United States.
 Located primarily on the coast of California and southern Oregon, the massive Redwood trees are so big they have to be seen to be believed.

 In the far north of the state of California are the Redwood State and National Parks, which is a collection of parklands that has some of the highest concentrations of Redwood trees in the United States.
 In fact, some of the trees are so large that you can actually drive a car thru them.
 If you are into nature and love to see some of this world’s most beautiful natural places, I strongly urge you to check out the Redwood forests of California and Oregon.
 There is no better place to do so than the Redwood State and National Parklands near the border between the states.